 Cities also incentivize the switch to solar through net meters.
-Net metering systems allow excess energy to be sent back to the grid when you create more energy than you need.
-In exchange, you get credits, saving you money in the long-run.
+Net metering systems allow excess energy to be sent back to the grid when you create more energy than you need ultimate .
+In exchange, you get credits, saving you money for everyone in the long-run.

 The Big Picture for Solar

 Solar has a long way to go to reach widespread use.
 Right now, solar power only accounts for roughly 2% of the power needs in the United States.
 But don’t worry, this percentage is climbing; 10 years ago it was almost nothing!

 Green energy sources overall have grown from 1% of U.S. energy generation in 2000 to nearly 12% in 2019.
 While other renewables like wind are becoming economically viable, due to their costs, solar panels are nearly all subsidized.

 As technology drives down the cost per kilowatt, as battery technology improves, and as we begin to live more sustainably and reduce demand on the grid by saving energy, solar energy should grow to become a major source of energy generation.
 Part of this push will be generated by conscious consumers just like yourself!